The focus of the Chair’s research is in the following areas:

 Future development of other executive programs and energy curriculum will be based on the market feedback, and the progress of the research.

-The project will work on identifying gaps in policy and management approaches, to increasing access to basic energy needs (cooking, fertilizer, electricity, transportation) while engaging stakeholders and experts to provide effective solutions.
+The project works on identifying gaps in policy and management approaches and on identifying potential market opportunities, to increasing access to basic energy needs (cooking, fertilizer, electricity, transportation) while engaging stakeholders and experts to provide effective solutions.

-Starting in Strathmore University in Kenya, the program is focusing on local capacity building, collecting data for case studies and energy education that will later be delivered to business leaders, entrepreneurs, and policy makers.
+Started in Strathmore University in Kenya, the first year of the program focused on local capacity building, collecting data for case studies and energy education, that was later delivered to business leaders, entrepreneurs, and policy makers through our first course held in March/2017.
+The program, entitled “Kenia´s Energy Landscape: Challenges and Investment Opportunities”, was attended by 40 high level, multidisciplinary participants representing government, investment banking, NGOs and private sector businesses.